 - No need for new boots.
 Just buy and try and break those boots on the trek.
 You have to make sure you are comfortable in those boots while walking.
-So you must try wearing before coming to Nepal.
-Boots are the important item you shouldn’t be mean of.
-Buy the best one that your feet are comfortable and love you for those pairs of boots.
+So you must try wearing it before coming to Nepal.
+Boots are an important item you shouldn’t be mean of.
+Buy the best one that your feet are comfortable with and love you for those pairs of boots.

-- If you are not mountaineering, the plastic/heavy/double boots are not required.
+- If you are not mountaineering, plastic/heavy/double boots are not required.
 Light-weighted, comfy boots with good ankle support are durable.

 - Bring camp shoes or sneakers or sandals (at least a pair) to wear and walk around the camps and teahouses.

 - Gaiters for winter/monsoon seasons